Tutadit/Base-Shell-Scripts/README.md

 background image, as well as changing the color scheme to the scheme of the new background image

-Within this scrip I also set the contents of the firefox them file used by DynamicTheme addon
+Within this script I also set the contents of the firefox them file used by DynamicTheme addon

 https://github.com/Tutadit/DynamicTheme-FirefoxAddon